troessner/reek/docs/Long-Yield-List.md

 ## Introduction

 A _Long Yield List_ occurs when a method yields a lot of arguments to the block it gets passed.
+It is a special case of [Long Parameter List](Long-Parameter-List.md).

 ## Example